codeeverything/shoelace/README.md

 - Forking the Shoelace repo
 - Cloning this to your own server in a web servable directory
   - This must be running PHP 5 for the packager to work
 - Have devs. change their `SHOELACE_SERVER` environment variable to point at your server.
-This should include enough of a path to resolve `/packager.php`
+This should end with `/build`.

 ### Notes